Where are they now? Chelsea’s 10 youngest Premier League scorers

 Dalla Bonna signed for Chelsea when he was just 17 in 1998, joining from Italian side Atlanta.

 The midfielder scored his first Premier League goal against Everton in November 2000 but turned down the offer of a contract extension and signed for AC Milan in 2002.

-He played for nine different Italian clubs over the next 10 years and now regrets leaving Stamford Bridge.
+He played for nine different Italian clubs over the next 10 years and later regretted leaving Stamford Bridge.

 “In Italy, football’s repulsive, particularly everything which goes on around it.
 The pressure, the mentality – I’m not made out for the Italian culture, and I also paid for this.”

 Celestine Babayaro – 19 years & 358 days

 Babayaro scored his first Premier League goal against Newcastle United in 1998 and celebrated with his iconic backflip.

 He made 132 Premier League appearances during his eight seasons at Stamford Bridge before departing for Newcastle in 2005.